 - 15.5 oz can Pigeon Peas, rinsed and drained (See Note 2)

-Over medium high heat add the oil to a skillet or Dutch oven and quickly brown chicken pieces for about 3 minutes each side.
+- Over medium high heat add the oil to a roasting pan, skillet or Dutch oven and quickly brown chicken pieces for about 3 minutes each side.
 Remove from the pan, season with pepper and set aside.

-Add the sofrito and cumin to the pan for a quick sauté, scraping up the bits from browning the chicken and then add all other ingredients and bring to a boil.
+- Add the sofrito, Sazon and cumin to the pan for a quick sauté, scraping up the bits from browning the chicken and then add all other ingredients and bring to a boil.
 Cook for a minute, stirring to blend all.

-- At this point top with chicken pieces, gently pressing down into rice mixture and place pan in oven, uncovered for 35 minutes.
+- At this point top with chicken pieces, gently pressing down into rice mixture.
+Turn heat to low, cover with foil, then simmer for 20 minutes.
+(See Note 3)

-- When done, remove chicken from pan and using a fork, fluff up the rice and then place chicken back on top.
-Serve from roasting pan and top with chopped parsley (optional).
+- When done, let stand for 5 minutes.
+Remove chicken and fluff up rice and then place chicken back on top.
+Serve from pan and top with chopped parsley (optional).

-1. I pick up a brand I love called Goya that can be found in most markets or on Amazon if unavailable near you.
+- I pick up a brand called Goya that can be found in most markets or on Amazon if unavailable near you.
 Feel free to make your own from scratch, too.
-If I don't have a jar on hand in the pantry, I purée in my food processor one each medium tomato, green and red bell pepper, one small jalapeño, 4 garlic cloves and a handful of cilantro.
-That's all there is to it!
+If I don’t have a jar on hand in the pantry, I purée in my food processor one each medium tomato, green and red bell pepper, one small jalapeño (optional, I like a little kick), 4 garlic cloves and a handful of cilantro.
+That’s all there is to it!

-2. Feel free to substitute 2 cup frozen peas if you like of sth traditional Pigeon Peas.
+- Feel free to substitute 2 cups frozen peas if you like for the traditional Pigeon Peas.
 I again use the Goya brand that can be found in most markets or on Amazon if unavailable near you.